aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.21

+Considered size-change in termination checker and reimplemented call graph completion, fixed a termination checker bug and supported interleaved arguments on recursion, disabled commit-check on main, updated bors message to lowercase, updated guest, added IntelliJ theme, added `fixl`, `fixr`, distinguished unary from binary, removed `bind` keyword, made `I` and `Partial` primitives instead of keywords, separated delta and beta reduction, added `DeltaExpander` and `BetaExpander`, added Pat inline with context, replaced cofibration syntax with interval expressions, reorganized problems by their type, removed more visitors, cleaned up unused classes & methods, added some utilities to `Tycker`, added workaround for a lsp4j bug, removed planned pattern synonym,

 ## 0.20

 This is going to be the last release before we switch to IntelliJ parsing infrastructure.